 It is important to have full disclosure of each spouse’s assets in resolving the issue of property division.
 Couples in the throes of divorce or separation are often unprepared to objectively consider settlement offers, counter offers and other complexities associated with different types of investments.
 Traumatized or confused spouses may agree to divide their property and are divorced without ever understanding what they’ve sacrificed.
 Other partners accept financial terms to hasten the divorce and then find themselves in financial crisis at a later date.
 Therefore, it is important to have the help of an attorney who understands the importance of a comprehensive financial picture to their client’s future.
 An experienced lawyer will search for any hidden assets, as well as determine the “real” value of the marital estate and business investments.
 A skilled Family Law attorney can help you protect yourself and your future by investigating information such as bank accounts, stock options, deferred compensation plans, real estate, brokerage accounts, foreign accounts, offshore trusts and deferred tax planning devices that can be difficult to sort out and assess.
 If you and your spouse are in litigation over equitable distribution of your marital property, your attorney has the ability to “discover” your spouse’s assets by filing the appropriate motion.
 Perhaps you believe that your spouse may be transferring joint assets out of your name, or hiding assets.
 Or your spouse may have hired their own attorney.
 In these situations, it is especially important to seek legal counsel.

-Williams Law Group, PC recognizes that having a comprehensive picture of your marital finances is not only crucial to negotiating your best possible financial terms and standard of living – it is critical to your future.
+Williams Family Law recognizes that having a comprehensive picture of your marital finances is not only crucial to negotiating your best possible financial terms and standard of living – it is critical to your future.
 Let us help you with our legal advice and commitment to protecting your rights first.
 Please contact Us today at (919) 773-1440 or fill out our contact form.